Though the current JETAA-I model began in 2016, JETAA-I has existed since the 1990s.

-Note: This overview was put together by Japan Local Government Center / CLAIR New York based on records held by that office, it will primarily focus on the JETAA conferences in North America and the development of the alumni chapters and activities there.
-It also covers the International Conferences and Meetings, and the development of JETAA International since these originated there as well.
+Note: As this overview was put together by Japan Local Government Center / CLAIR New York, it will focus on JETAA activities in North America.
+It also covers the development of JETAA International since these originated there as well.

 JET, the Japan Exchange and Teaching Program(me), began in 1987, after its two predecessors, the Monbusho English Fellows program and the British English Teachers Scheme, were consolidated and expanded.